Ben's Toolbox for Logic Pro

 Ben's Toolbox Motion uses motion and optionally position data from the iPhone to control MIDI CC, Pitch Bend, articulations and performance parameters.
 The configuration is in the macOS app so that mappings and display can be changed without adjusting the iPhone app.

-USP: Dynamics don't just have to be controlled with Modwheel, Fader or mouse.
+Concept: Dynamics don't just have to be controlled with Modwheel, Fader or mouse.
 The iPhone can serve as a performative controller: move forward for activation, lift for intensity, tilt for expression, or a clean sine wave for vibrato.

 The motion settings are prepared in the macOS app.
 Here you specify which iPhone movement or AR position controls which CC, pitch bend or articulation value, which axis is used, how sensitive the movement reacts and whether presets are loaded or saved.